praveenathi/test-rest-service/README.md

-# test-rest-service
-test pet store on rest-assured framework

-Project Name: Rest-Assured Framework to Create user and fetch user
+# Rest-Assured Framework

-**Description:**
+# Introduction

-The purpose of this framework is to create a user through API services and validate whether the user is added to the services.
+The purpose of this framework is to create a user then fetch user through API services.

-**Features:**
+RestAssured implementation with Cucumber, Hamcrest assertions and cucumber-html-reports

+# Features

 Create new users through API
 Fetch Created user details
-Validate API responses using JSON Schema
-Supports testing in different environments (dev, qa)
+Validate status codes and response using JSON Schema Supports testing in different environments (dev, qa)

-**Prerequisites:**

-Java: Ensure you have JDK 8+ installed.
-Maven: Used for building the project.
-Git: To clone the repository.
-IntelliJ for IDE

-**Setup**
+# Prerequisites

+Developed using Intellij
+Frame work developed with Java therefore it requires JDK installed in machine Project is built in using Apache Maven

+# Installation

 1. Clone the repository